MaxEland07/Final_Processes/README.md

 - Introducing artificial noise at specific SNR levels
 - Implementing and evaluating denoising techniques
 - Developing classification models for ECG analysis

+## Noise

+- Need to add varying levels of noise at specific SNRs to each record.
+-- Need to make these accurate to real world
+- Need a way to structure project
+- Need a way to have many denosing techniques run
+- Need to Calculate increase in SNR over different noises and combinations of noises -Record results in table

+### Types of noise

+- Baseline wander
+- Power line
+- Muscle artifact
+- Gaussian

+### Measuring improvement

+- SNR
+- MSE

+Okay so the first thing to do is make some noisy data:

+I want specified SNR's of -6dB, 0dB, 6dB, 12dB, 18dB, and 24dB.